sarbjeetkumar/graphics-project/README.md

 # graphics-project
-#Sarabjeet
+#Sarabjeet Kumar
 Snake Game works on grid basis , number of columns and number of rows and used queue data structure "FIRST IN FIRST OUT ".